AdaCore/learn/content/courses/SPARK_for_the_MISRA_C_Developer/chapters/04_strong_typing.rst

 this rule is difficult, as it is undecidable.

-In SPARK, parameters can be passed by reference, but no pointer to the parameter can be stored, which completely solves this issue.
+In SPARK, parameters can be passed by reference, but no pointer to the parameter can be stored past the return point of the function, which completely solves this issue.
 In fact, the decision to pass a parameter by copy or by reference rests in many cases with the compiler, but such compiler dependency has no effect on the functional behavior of a SPARK program.
 In the example below, the compiler may decide to pass parameter :ada:`P` of procedure :ada:`Rotate_X` either by copy or by reference, but regardless of the choice the postcondition of :ada:`Rotate_X` will hold: the final value of :ada:`P` will be modified by rotation around the :ada:`X` axis.

 .. code:: ada prove_report_all_button compile_button project=Courses.SPARK_For_The_MISRA_C_Dev.Strong_Typing.Geometry